Listen to Debtors Waltz

 A Waltz of Obligation, A Waltz of Defiance

-This song walks slowly, deliberately, as though carrying a man’s whole lifetime within it.
-Each note feels like another stitch in the fabric of his survival – sometimes threadbare, sometimes dazzling.
+The song walks slowly and deliberately, as though carrying a man’s whole lifetime within it.
+Each note feels like another stitch in the fabric of survival - sometimes threadbare, sometimes dazzling, always refusing to break.

 Why the Story Still Matters Today